 Normal open (State when no supply is provided) EX:- Arduino power relay isOFF

 Normal close (State when no supply is provide)EX:- Arduino power relay isON

-working Arduino with a relay is very simple.
-In market 5v relay for Arduino is available.
-That Relay we can directly use with Arduino.
-Connect pin no A to Arduino pin no. 9 & B to GND.
-Follow the following Arduino relay sketch.
+Working on Arduino with a relay is very simple.
+The 5v relay is easily available in the market.
+It can be directly used with Arduino.
+Connect pin no. A to Arduino pin no. 9 & B to GND.
+Follow the picture of the Arduino relay sketch pasted below.

-you need Arduino controlling relays code.
-Here we have a test code just Copy it and upload it to your Arduino.
-Arduino relay Code for testing.
+Now, you need an Arduino controlling relays code.
+Here, we have a test code ready with us.
+Copy and upload it to your Arduino, then it is ready for testing.

-If everything is okay you will listen to a click sound from relay. using a relay with Arduino is that simple.
-But relay is an inductive load which means it will give a reverse voltage which kills your Arduino.
-We can avoid this using a diode.
+When the code is uploaded finely, you will hear a click sound from the relay This is how relay can be used with Arduino, simply.
+But relay is an inductive load that means it will give a reverse voltage that may damage your Arduino.
+Though, it can be avoided using a diode.

 A flyback diode is placed from the power supply with reverse polarity and parallel to the induction coil of the relay.
 The use of a diode in a relay circuit prevents huge voltage spikes from occurring when the power supply is disconnected.

-Relay circuit for Arduino is very simple plug a 1N4148 diode parallel o supply. as show in image.
+The relay circuit for Arduino is very simple, plug a 1N4148 diode parallel to supply as shown in the image.

-5v relay module for Arduino is available.
-We already publish an article on in click here.
-How to control a relay using Arduino and button.
+5v relay module for Arduino is available on one of our articles published previously click here, how to control a relay using Arduino and button.